Probate

 The Grant enables the Executors to prove they are responsible for collecting in the assets, paying off the debts and liabilities, and distributing the estate according to the deceased’s wishes as set out in the Will.

-The estate still needs to be valued, and an application made for the Grant of Probate.
+The estate still needs to be valued, and an application made for Letters of Administration.

-When the Administrators collect in the assets and pay off the liabiities, they must then distribute what’s left according to the Intestacy Rules.
+When the Administrators collect in the assets and pay off the liabilities, they must then distribute what’s left according to the Intestacy Rules.

 probate